LytexWZ/TikTok-Unbanner/README.md

   04-Account Terminated:
-    Your account has been deleted and you can only select the option of "Log-Out"
+    Your account has been deleted and you can only select "Log-Out"
    ![image](https://github.com/LytexWZ/TikTok-Unbanner/assets/72569213/8801f08d-b389-4a9c-8cac-d46ad94e98e3)
 ```
-   With this method, your account will be restored and set by deffault, this means you will loose all youir settings,
+   With this method, your account will be restored and set by default, this means you will loose all your settings,
   direct messages and password, but you will keep your videos and followers.
 Your password will be set to a random
-  default one, that you will use to log-in once and change it to the one you prefer.
+  default one, that you will use to log-in once and change it to one of your preference.
 ```

    Now that you know what to choose type the number and press enter.